-Review the system requirements listed below before installing Anaconda Distribution.
+Review the system requirements listed below before installing Anaconda Individual Edition.
 If you don’t want the hundreds of packages included with Anaconda, you can install Miniconda, a mini version of Anaconda that includes just conda, its dependencies, and Python.

 Looking for Python 3.5 or 3.6?
 See our FAQ.

-- License: Free use and redistribution under the terms of the End User License Agreement.
+- License: Free use and redistribution under the terms of the ../eula.

 - If your operating system is older than what is currently supported, you can find older versions of the Anaconda installers in our archive that might work for you.
-Check our FAQ for version recommendations.
+See Using Anaconda on older operating systems for version recommendations.

 - Minimum 5 GB disk space to download and install.